Avigdor Lieberman: Biography

-Evet Lvovich Lieberman (later Avigdor Lieberman) was born to a Russian-speaking Jewish family in Kishinev, Moldavian SSR, Soviet Union (now Chișinău, Moldova).
+Evet Lvovich Lieberman (later Avigdor Lieberman) was born to a Russian-speaking Jewish family in Chișinău, Moldavian SSR, Soviet Union (now Moldova).
 His father Lev (18 May 1921 – 2 July 2007) was a writer who had served in the Red Army and spent seven years in a Siberian exile under Joseph Stalin's rule, where he met his wife Esther (2 July 1923 – 4 December 2014).
 His parents imbued him with a strong secular Jewish identity and consciously taught him only Yiddish up until the age of three.
 They were not afraid to speak Yiddish in public, even on crowded buses.
 Inheriting a love of Russian literature from his father, Lieberman had dreamed of becoming a poet.
-Lieberman attributes his forthright personality to his youth in the large Jewish community of 1970s Kishinev, saying: "Jews were 25 percent of the population of Kishinev [during the 1970s]...
-We were more affluent, better educated, and we showed it...
-The Jews of Moldova have this no-nonsense streak.
-They are ‘doers,' not idle philosophers.
+Lieberman attributes his forthright personality to his youth in the large Jewish community of 1970s Chișinău, saying: "Jews were 25 percent of the population of Kishinev [Chișinău] [during the 1970s]… We were more affluent, better educated, and we showed it… The Jews of Moldova have this no-nonsense streak.
+They are 'doers,' not idle philosophers.
 No wonder Meir Dizengoff, another Jew from Moldova, established Tel Aviv".